Cass Pennant

-Carol "Cass" Pennant (born 3 March 1958), is an English writer and former football hooligan.
+Carol "Cass" Pennant (born 3 March 1958) is an English writer, film producer and former football hooligan.

 Background

 Pennant's mother emigrated from Jamaica while pregnant and he was born in Doncaster, Yorkshire.
-Six weeks old, he was abandoned and was placed into a Dr. Barnardo's Home.
-As a black baby, Pennant was fostered by an elderly white family in Slade Green, Greater London where he was the only black person, and where he states he was "bullied from day one" year after year, and beaten persistently - "Not just from rivals or other kids, the whole town.
+When he was six weeks old, Pennant was abandoned and placed into a Dr. Barnardo's Home.
+He was soon fostered by an elderly white family in Slade Green, south-east London, where he was the only black person.
+Pennant says he was "bullied from day one" year after year, and beaten persistently – "Not just from rivals or other kids, the whole town.
 Imagine as a kid, you're picked out; people in vehicles shouting out at you, total strangers".

 Pennant had been christened Carol, a common masculine name in parts of the West Indies but unusual as a masculine name in the UK; this was also a source of bullying for him, particularly at school.
 After seeing legendary boxer Muhammad Ali (then known by his birth name of Cassius Clay) beat Henry Cooper, he adopted the name Cass.

-Pennant was a member and leader of the Inter City Firm (ICF) associated with the English football club West Ham United in the 1970s.
-Cass Pennant's story is remarkable given the level of racism that was prevalent during the 1970s, 1980s and early 90s in Britain.
-Cass managed to rise to the top and become one of the generals of the ICF despite being black.
-He was eventually sentenced to four years in prison in 1980, and was the first person to receive that long a sentence for football hooliganism.
+Pennant was a member and leader of the Inter City Firm (ICF), a hooligan gang associated with the English football club West Ham United in the late 1970s and 1980s.
+He became one of the generals of the ICF, despite being black.
+He was sentenced to four years in prison in 1980, and was the first person to receive that long a sentence for football hooliganism.

+Pennant was arrested by the Metropolitan Police in 1987 as part of Operation Fulltime.
+The aim of this police operation was to bring West Ham's football hooligans to justice.

 After a second time in prison he started running a night club security firm in London.
 While working at one such nightclub in South London he was shot three times.

 In 2002, Pennant appeared on the Channel 4 documentary, Football's Fight Club about football hooliganism in the 1970s.
 He has been a consultant on television programmes such as The Real Football Factories and The Real Football Factories International.
 He also worked as a consultant and played a cameo role as a riot police officer in the 2005 drama film about football hooliganism, Green Street.